forcementor/lwc-dnd-demos/README.md

 This is a scratch org project that requires Visual Studio Code and SFDX.

-Once you have cloned the Git repository on your computer, you can run the CreateOrg.sh script that will accomplish the following:
+Once you have cloned the Git repository on your computer, authorize a DevHub by runing the SFDX command in your terminal as follows:

-1 - Promt you to authorize a DevHub with the alias dhDnD
+    sfdx force:auth:web:login -d -a dhDnD

+Then run the CreateOrg.sh script in your terminal as follows (this is for a Mac, adjust as needed for a PC):

+    ./scripts/CreateOrg.sh

+The script will do the following:

-2 - Creating 30 day scratch Org with the alias soDnD
+1 - Creating 30 day scratch Org with the alias soDnD

-3 - Open the scratch Org
+2 - Open the scratch Org

-4 - Pushing the project metadata to the scratch Org
+3 - Pushing the project metadata to the scratch Org

-5 - Push sample data to the scratch Org
+4 - Push sample data to the scratch Org

-Open the org and select the Drag and Drop app from the launcher.
+In your browser once the org is open, select the Drag and Drop app from the App Launcher.

+Play and dissect!